 The engineering of the Mississippi River is also taking a toll.
 After the devastating flood of 1927, it was turned from a “lazy, wandering affair into a straight line.”
 Throughout the 1930s and 1940s, the U.S. Army Corps of Engineers raised levees along its banks, and lined them with concrete, lopping off its numerous meanders, and shortening it by 150 miles.
 That curbed the deluges, but it also funneled the sediments directly into the deep waters of the Gulf of Mexico.
-With not enough new deposits renewing the bogs and fens, they’re withering away, and the shrimp habitat with them.
+With not enough new deposits renewing the bogs and fens, they’re withering away and the shrimp habitat with them.

 The enemy of American wild seafood is foreign aquaculture.

-In the 1990s, when a consortium of American southern states pushed for a tariff against [the Vietnamese catfish]—a fish with a very different taxonomy, but the same mouthful as American catfish—and mandated that it not be called “catfish,” but with the Vietnamese names tra or basa or swai, China began growing traditional American-born species of catfish on Chinese farms, and then selling them back to the United States at significantly lower prices than that of American-raised catfish.
+In the 1990s, when a consortium of American southern states pushed for a tariff against [the Vietnamese catfish]—a fish with a very different taxonomy, but the same mouthful as American catfish—and mandated that it not be called “catfish,” but with the Vietnamese names tra or basa or swai, China began growing traditional American-born catfish on Chinese farms and then selling them back to the United States at significantly lower prices than that of American-raised catfish.

-Not only are Asian nations selling us products that are pushing out our own seafood from our plates, and throwing our fishermen out of work, they’re also buying from us the very resource that’s enabling that.
+Not only are Asian nations selling us products that are pushing out our own seafood from our plates and throwing our fishermen out of work, they’re also buying from us the very resource that’s enabling that.

 Then, there’s the problem of American fish taking up residence in Asian aquaculture.

-In the ostensible spirit of fostering closer collaboration between the U.S. and China, in 1982, a Chinese fisheries expert traveled to Martha’s Vineyard, and selected over 150 scallops from the Lagoon Pond in Tisbury, Massachusetts, boxed them, and shipped them to his laboratory.
+In the ostensible spirit of fostering closer collaboration between the U.S. and China, in 1982, a Chinese fisheries expert traveled to Martha’s Vineyard and selected over 150 scallops from the Lagoon Pond in Tisbury, Massachusetts, boxed them and shipped them to his laboratory.
 Of those, only about two dozen thrived.
 But they would go on to spawn an industry that’s now valued at $500 million.
 Those inexpensive bags of scallops that the bargain hunter may, on occasion, come across in the frozen seafood section of the supermarket are the direct descendants of that diaspora.